josephtownshend/CV/README.md

   - During my time at Makers Academy I mentored two students through the beginings of their coding journey.
 This was a great challenge for me, and an oppertunity to coach students through areas that I too had struggled with.
 It also shon a light on my own progress and how teaching others can help instill that knowledge in yourself.

 - Creative Problem Solving
-  - During my time running Housework(press) I operated a Riso MZ970 printer as our main means of production.
+  - During my time running <a href="https://www.instagram.com/houseworkpress/">Housework(Press)</a> I operated a Riso MZ970 printer as our main means of production.
 The Riso is a large grey japanese printer that runs on outdated software, spare parts and constant maintenance.
-The machine is very idiosyncratic and subsequently requires the operator to sort of collaborate with it in order to attain the clients desired effects.
-Becuase of this I spent a great deal of time not only troubleshooting the printer itself but also creating solutions to realise complex artwork, this is something that I became very adept at and also thoroughly enjoyed.
+The machine is very idiosyncratic so subsequently I spent a great deal of time not only troubleshooting the printer itself but creating solutions to realise complex artwork, this is something that I became very adept at and also thoroughly enjoyed.

 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.